Aerodynamics at the Particle Level: Mechanics of fluid interaction

 The Coand\v{a} effect is investigated in some detail in articles in {\it Deutsche Luft- und Raumfahrt}\cite{deutsche}.
-H. Riedel's paper has numerous diagrams of flow patterns and distributions of pressure differentials on a wing surface in various positions with respect to an air jet.
+H. Riedel\textquotesingle s paper has numerous diagrams of flow patterns and distributions of pressure differentials on a wing surface in various positions with respect to an air jet.
 Figure \ref{fig:WingFlow} is from this paper.

 The first panel in Figure \ref{fig:WingFlow} shows the flow of and around a free stream in an atmosphere.
 Note the entrainment of air from outside the stream.
 Panels 2 and 3 show flow and distributions of pressure differentials on a wing in the flow.
 Note that in panel 3 there is a sharp spike in downward pressure where the flow actually impinges vertically on the surface.
 This downward pressure is the cause of wing stall.
-Flow along a {\em positively curved} surface causes a lowering of the pressure on the wing but if the curvature is too great, a vortex will be created which can cause an increase of pressure there.
+Flow along a {\em positively curved} surface causes a lowering of the pressure on the wing but for flow rates above a certain velocity a vortex will be created which can cause an increase of pressure there.

-The Coand\v{a} effect gives a hint at at what turns out to be the most important cause of lift at zero or small angle of attack.
-While it may be intuitive that the main cause of lift is the high pressure under the wing, in fact it is very largely due to the {\em decreased} pressure on the {\em top} of the wing just aft of the leading edge stagnation point.
+The Coand\v{a} effect gives a hint at at what turns out to be the most important cause of lift at zero or small angle of attack and subsonic conditions.
+While it may be intuitive that to increase lift the pressure under the wing, and thus the angle of attack, should be increased, in fact for a fixed wing it is more important to {\em decrease} the pressure on the {\em top} of the wing.
 (See Reference \cite{anderson}, page 181.)
 Professor Marco Colombini at the University of Genoa, Italy\cite{colombini} has produced some interesting animations illustrating the pressure distribution around a standard airfoil at varying angles of attack.\footnote{These pressure distributions, however, do not show the bow wave the same as it is seen in Figure \ref{fig:forces_hepperle}.} It is interesting to think of airfoil design as an exercise in {\em managing buoyancy.}